 “If it doesn’t get charted, it never happened.”

-You will be required to learn how to document your findings properly within the patient’s medical record.
+Therefore, you will be required to learn how to document your findings properly within the patient’s medical record.
 The details of this process can vary by facility, but the underlying principles are the same.

 What do you notice while looking at the patient’s sternum?
-Does it stick out externally or does it cave in?
+Does it stick out externally, or does it cave in?
 What does this mean?

-These are things that you must look for as a Respiratory Therapist and this is a skill that you will need to develop.
+These are things that you must look for as a respiratory therapist, and this is a skill that you will need to develop.

 What is lordosis?
 How about kyphosis or scoliosis?
 Do you know what they mean?
-What are their differences and how do they affect the respiratory system?
+What are their differences, and how do they affect the respiratory system?

-8. Differentiate Between the Various Tissue Percussion Notes
+8. Learn the Different Tissue Percussion Notes

 What is hyperresonance?
 How about resonance, flatness, or dullness?
-You will be required to learn about each sound that is and what disease it likely represents.
+You will be required to learn about each sound that is made and what disease it indicates.

 9. Learn How to Properly Use a Stethoscope

-I’m sure you have an idea of how to use a stethoscope, but do you know how to do it the correct way?
+I’m sure you already have a basic understanding of how to use a stethoscope, but do you know how to do it the correct way?

-10. Learn About the Various Respiratory Patterns
+10. Learn About the Different Respiratory Patterns

-As a Respiratory Therapist, you must know and learn about all of the abnormal and irregular breathing patterns.
+As a respiratory therapist, you must know and learn about all of the abnormal and irregular breathing patterns.

-11. Learn About and Understand Blood Pressure
+11. Learn the Significance of a Patient’s Blood Pressure

-You must be able to describe the various factors that influence blood pressure such as the pumping mechanism, resistance elasticity, and viscosity of the cardiovascular system.
+You must be able to describe the various factors that influence blood pressure, such as the pumping mechanism, resistance elasticity, and viscosity of the cardiovascular system.

 12. Learn How to Assess a Patient’s Work of Breathing

 If so, why and what does this mean?
 How should you proceed?
-This is something you will learn and be required to know as a Respiratory Therapist.

 For each patient that you come in contact with, you will be required to check their pulse and heart rate.

 15. Learn How to Operate a Mechanical Ventilator

-You can only learn so much in the classroom.
-The easiest way to truly learn is with a hands-on approach in the real world.
+Yes, you can (and should) learn the basics in the classroom.
+But the best way to truly learn how to operate a ventilator is by using it in the real world.

 The following are the sources that were used while doing research for this article: